LogicLogic in Rocq

 nothing about.
 We don't have enough information to choose which

-of left or right to apply, just as Coq doesn't have enough
+of left or right to apply.

-some boolean term b, knowing whether it holds or not is trivial: we
+reflected in some boolean term b, knowing whether it holds or

-just have to check the value of b.
+not is trivial: we just have to check the value of b.

 Theorem restricted_excluded_middle : ∀ P b,